 So how to get back in your kayak when it's upside down and you are swimming?
 Could be important .
 Several rescue methods are covered in the training, but the primary goal is that all students have at least one self-rescue and one assisted rescue that they can perform in both roles.

 HASK started having 1 day flat water rescue clinics in 2002.
 Robert Stark and Chris Kuhlman led the sessions.
 Trip leaders started providing instruction as they gained training and experience.
 Paul Penning led this training 2006-2008.
-Then others took up the mantle including Steven Ulrich, Tim Russell, Karl Brauer, Rob Plenderleith, and Bruce Asher.
+Then others took up the mantle including Steven Ulrich, Tim Russell, Karl Brauer, Rob Plenderleith, Bruce Asher, and Phil Salvador.

 Lumpy water practice and rescue training (bay conditions)

 This training takes it up a notch from the flat water sessions by adding in the challenges of boat control in windy, choppy conditions.
 The first session was held in 2011 led by Steve Ulrich.
 In 2014 this became an annual event initially lead by Karl Brauer.
-Rob Plenderleith and Bruce Asher have more recently led this event.
+Rob Plenderleith, Bruce Asher and Phil Salvador have more recently led this event.

 Strokes and Kayak Fundamentals